Savu people

-The Savunese people, also known as orang Sabu or Sawu (Bahasa Indonesia) or dou Hawu (Savunese language), are the people of Savu and smaller neighbouring Raijua in East Nusa Tenggara, Indonesia.
+The Savunese people (Savu: Dou Hawu), also known as Sawu, Sabu, or Hawu, are an ethnic group that inhabits Savu and the smaller island of Raijua in East Nusa Tenggara, Indonesia.
+Linguistically and culturally, it is related to the Sumba people on the neighboring island of Sumba.

 Savu had little to interest traders from Europe, or neighbouring kingdoms, and it remained largely insular until the late-20th century.

 Geographical structure

 Savu originally had six independent domains, Teriwu, Liae, Dimu, Menia, Seba and Mesara.
 Menia was defeated by Seba in the 19th century, while Teriwu disappeared much earlier.

 A raja and fetor of each domain were appointed by the Dutch during colonial times.

 After independence Savu was split into two kecamatan, East Savu (Liae and Dimu) and West Savu (Seba and Mesara plus Raijua).

 In the 2000s, the political structure of Savu has been reorganised to more closely reflect traditional lines, which retained local significance over and above the arbitrary divisions imposed by the Indonesian government.
 The kecamatan now are Hawu Mehara, West Savu, Central Savu, East Savu, Liae, and Raijua.